johnnyshankman/hihat/README.md

 * Ogg Vorbis
 * PCM

 Audio files which cannot contain album art metadata will not display album art (such as WAV).
-Video files and AAX audiobooksa are not supported.
+Video files and AAX audiobooks are not supported.

 If you'd like to see more detailed information, check out:
 * [The Chromium Project](https://www.chromium.org/audio-video/) for info on supported audio formats.